Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Dynamical formation of few-body bound states

 \section{Dynamical formation of few-body bound states}

 Following our analysis of the equilibrium phase diagrams, we investigate the dynamical formation of the few-body structures.
-The dynamics are initiated using two protocols: (i) an interaction quench in a single 1D or 2D lattice, driving the system from a weakly correlated dimer into a strongly-correlated dimer or tetramer regime, and (ii) a dimensional crossover in an $8 \times 5$ lattice, induced by quenching the interchain hopping $J_y$.
+The dynamics are initiated using two protocols: (1) an interaction quench in a single 1D or 2D lattice, driving the system from a weakly correlated dimer into a strongly correlated dimer or tetramer regime; and (2) a dimensional crossover in an $8 \times 5$ lattice, induced by quenching the interchain hopping $J_y$.

-In both cases, the transition is implemented via a linear time-dependent ramp of the control parameter $\mathcal{V}(t)$, which represents either the intraspecies interaction $U/J_x$, the interspecies ratio $U_{AB}/U$, or the hopping parameter $J_y$.
+In both cases, the transition is implemented via a linear time-dependent ramp of the control parameter $\mathcal{V}(t)$, which represents the intraspecies interaction $U/J_x$, the interspecies ratio $U_{AB}/U$, or the hopping parameter $J_y$.
 The protocol is defined as

 where $\tau_Q$ denotes the quench duration.
 For $t > \tau_Q$, the system evolves unitarily at the final parameter value $\mathcal{V}_{\rm fin}$.
 The resulting nonequilibrium states are characterized by monitoring the time evolution of single- and two-particle density distributions, as well as global observables such as the state fidelity, interspecies entanglement entropy, and the instantaneous binding energy.